vain0x/wpf-nav-sample/README.md

 - Show views by setting view models to content of `ContentControl` (referred to as *frame*)
 - Changing content of the frame is navigation

-NOTE: You don't need `System.Windows.Frame`.
+NOTE: You don't need `System.Windows.Controls.Frame`.

 ## Mechanism